-3.2 Who is the LTE qualification for?
+3.2 Who are the LTE qualifications for?

-The LTE qualification is suitable for:
+The LTE qualifications are suitable for:

+non-native speakers of English who

+- wish to acquire an internationally recognised certification of their English language competence. - wish to provide current or potential employers with information as to their English language - wish to measure their own progress in mastering the English language.

+employers who

+- wish to identify the English language level of their applicants. - wish to benchmark the English language level required for different positions within their workforce. - require an internationally recognised certification as part of their hiring process.

+universities and colleges that

-- non-native speakers of English who - wish to acquire an internationally recognised certification of their English language competence, - wish to provide current or potential employers with information as to their English language level, - o wish to master the English language and monitor their own progress, - wish to undertake a course of study at an English-speaking university or college and require evidence of their English proficiency, - employers who - o wish to identify the English language level of their applicants, - wish to benchmark the English language level required for different positions within their workforce, - o require an internationally recognised certification as part of their hiring process, - universities and colleges that - need to establish the English language level of students to evaluate their ability to follow their chosen course of study, - wish to offer students a test which will provide them with an internationally recognised certification of their English language competence.
+require an externally recognised certification as part of their graduation process.

+- need to establish the English language level of students to evaluate their ability to follow their chosen course of study. - wish to offer students a test which will provide them with an internationally recognised certification of their English language competence.